yazdipour/notes/notes/docker.md

 - Images are composed of layers of other images.
 - Images are stored in a Docker registry.

+An instance of an image is called a container.
+You have an image, which is a set of layers as you describe.
+If you start this image, you have a running container of this image.
+You can have many running containers of the same image.

 ### Containers

 - If an image is a class, then a container is an instance of a class - a runtime object.